brombal/stylix-docs/markdown/selectors.md

 Stylix elements aren't limited to just CSS properties—you can also use pseudo-classes and complex selectors to apply styles.

-Because these strings (such as `:hover` or `div > span + a`) would never work as JSX props (their syntax is incompatible), we need another way to specify them.
+Because these strings (such as `:hover` or `div > span + a`) can't be used as JSX props (their syntax is incompatible), we need another way to specify them.

 ## The `$css` prop

-The `$css` prop accepts an object of additional styles to apply to an element.
+The `$css` prop is accepted by all Stylix html elements (`<$.div>`, `<$.span>`, etc), and takes an object of additional styles to apply to an element.
 These styles can be not only simple CSS property/value pairs, but also pseudo-classes or complex selectors with nested style objects.

 ```tsx-render
 import $ from '@stylix/core';